lmcai/PhyloHerb/botany2021_tutorial/README.md

 ```
 #create a new folder under the herbariomics_workshop to store assemblies
+cd herbariomics_workshop
 mkdir 2_assemblies
-cd 2_assemblies
-python $PH/phyloherb.py -m qc -s sample_sheet.tsv -i ../1_getorg/chl -o chl
+python $PH/phyloherb.py -m qc -s sample_sheet.tsv -i 1_getorg/chl -o 2_assemblies/chl
 ```
-This command will copy all of the assemblies under the input directory `../1_getorg/chl` to a new directory `./chl` and rename the files based on their species prefixes.
+This command will copy all of the assemblies under the input directory `1_getorg/chl` to a new directory `2_assemblies/chl` and rename the files based on their species prefixes.
 In the output directory, you will also find a summary spreadsheet `assembly_sum.tsv` that looks like this
 ```
 sp_prefix       Total_reads     Reads_in_target_region  Average_base_coverage   Length  GC%     Circularized
 sp1     666666  30400.0 31.4    159658  0.36851895927545125     Yes